Chambersburg Borough council votes to repeal LGBTQ anti-discrimination ordinance

 However, Coffman viewed the ordinance as nothing more than a piece of paper without legal standing and unnecessary bureaucracy.

 “I don’t see that there is any protection in it.
-Their protection in my mind is with the Constitution, United States and also the constiution in the state of Pennsylvania,” Coffman said.
+Their protection in my mind is with the Constitution, United States and also the constitution in the state of Pennsylvania,” Coffman said.
 “It doesn’t lie in this ordinance that was passed.
 There’s no penalties in this.
-There’s nothing that anybody can be forced to do when this ordinance was was set up, the most that they can expect you to do is sit down with a mediator or counselor or somebody to discuss the differences that you have and if they’re serious enough for that, I don’t see why they aren’t going to end up with a lwayer and going to the Human Relations Commission right from the get go.”
+There’s nothing that anybody can be forced to do when this ordinance was set up, the most that they can expect you to do is sit down with a mediator or counselor or somebody to discuss the differences that you have and if they’re serious enough for that, I don’t see why they aren’t going to end up with a lawyer and going to the Human Relations Commission right from the get-go.”

 “Why do you hate my community?
 Because that’s what this is about.
 It’s about hatred.
 And before we came out of the closet, we lived with you.
 We heard how you talked about us.
 I grew up with aunts, uncles and cousins who said people like me should be shot, killed, put out on a raft somewhere, that AIDS was God’s answer to us,” said Shannon Brown.